Choco31415/JavaMediawikiBot/README.md

 `src/WikiBot/core/BotPanel.java`

 * Extending from this class gives access to a GUI as well as better control over edits to a wiki.
 Please note, you will have to update `core/BotFrame.java` for your bot to run.
+All bot code should be in the required method named `code()`.

 `src/WikiBot/core/GenericBot.java`